What is internal linking and why is it needed?

 Hub logic: which pages should receive weight and why

-“Weight shouldn’t be spread across the entire site—it should be concentrated where the business is most interested in generating leads and sales.”
+"Weight shouldn't be spread across the entire site—it should be concentrated where the business values leads and sales."

 In internal linking, the hub receives links from several sources: menus, breadcrumbs, content links from articles, "popular/recommended" blocks, and then passes the weight down the hierarchy to subcategories, cards, and subsidiary services.